0mar711/3rd_Year_Project/README.md

 Each analysis provides insights into model performance, SHAP values, and more, offering an in-depth understanding of each model's effectiveness in detecting network anomalies.

 #### Interactive Components
-The dashboard leverages `explainerdashboard`'s interactive components, such as sliders and dropdowns, allowing you to customize the analysis.
+The dashboard leverages `explainerdashboard`'s interactive components, such as sliders and predict components, allowing you to customize the analysis.
 These features enable you to:
 - Filter data based on specific criteria.
 - Adjust model parameters in real-time to observe their impact on the model's performance.
 - Explore SHAP values to understand feature importance in the decision-making process of the models.